Jackknife inference with two-way clustering: Cluster-Robust Variance Estimation in Two Dimensions

 This approach is not entirely satisfactory.
 Wald statistics and $t$-statistics based on $\hat\biV_1^{(3+)}$ are computable, but they may be extremely large.
 Even when this does not happen, and all quantities of interest can be computed using~$\hat\biV_1^{(3)}$, replacing $\hat\biV_1^{(3)}$ by $\hat\biV_1^{(3+)}$ can change all the standard errors.
 Moreover, the standard error of any element of~$\hat\bbeta$, say~$\hat\beta_j$, is not invariant to nonsingular transformations of the remaining columns of the matrix~$\biX$\tn.
 Thus, for example, precisely how fixed effects or other dummy variables are specified may affect the standard error of~$\hat\beta_j$, even though $\hat\beta_j$ itself is invariant to such reparametrizations.
+For instance, if one wanted to control for American state fixed effects, the choice of using either Texas or California as the reference group can change the estimated standard error for the treatment regressor of interest.

 A simpler way to avoid the problem that $\hat\biV_1^{(3)}$ may not be positive definite is to replace it by the two\tkk-term estimator